Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images

-Finally, he is an associate editor at IEEE TPAMI and TBIOM. \end{IEEEbiography}
+Finally, he is an associate editor at IEEE-TPAMI and IEEE-TBIOM. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xiaoming Liu} is a MSU Foundation Professor at the Department of Computer Science and Engineering of Michigan State University.
 He received the Ph.D. degree in Electrical and Computer Engineering from Carnegie Mellon University in 2004.
 Before joining MSU in Fall $2012$, he was a research scientist at General Electric (GE) Global Research.
 His research interests include computer vision, machine learning, and biometrics.
 As a co-author, he is a recipient of Best Industry Related Paper Award runner-up at ICPR $2014$, Best Student Paper Award at WACV $2012$ and $2014$, Best Poster Award at BMVC $2015$, and Michigan State University College of Engineering Withrow Endowed Distinguished Scholar Award.
 He has been the Area Chair for numerous conferences, including CVPR, ICCV, ECCV, ICLR, NeurIPS, the Program CO-Chair of WACV'$18$, BTAS'$18$, AVSS'$22$ conferences, and General Co-Chair of FG'$23$ conference.
 He is an Associate Editor of Pattern Recognition Letters, Pattern Recognition, and IEEE Transactions on Image Processing.
 He has authored more than $150$ scientific publications, and has filed $29$ U.S.~patents.
 He is a fellow of IAPR. \end{IEEEbiography}